aryan-s1/Bank-Data-Analysis-Project/README.md

 # Data-Science-Project

+Project Title: "Subscription Prediction for Bank Term Deposits"

-A group project to design and implement a data analytics solution.
+Project Description: A group project to design and implement a data analytics solution.